AustinAbro321/Interview.python/README.md

 # Interview in cyber-dojo
-This repo provides a way to easily create interview in cyber-dojo.
+This repo provides a way to easily create an interview question in cyber-dojo.
 The content of the code was taken from [@isidore](https://github.com/isidore/) [interview repository](https://github.com/isidore/Interview.Python)

 # Setup in cyber-dojo